john202020/loose/Readme.md

 It provides a clean communication between web components, and user interface.
 It focus on listening.

-### Caution
-Only put non heavy loading codes inside a listener.

 ### Usage
 Each web component class (or wrapper) should have at least one ``loose`` object.